insideout10/wordlift-plugin/src/readme.txt

 Stable tag: {version}
 License: GPLv2 or later

 WordLift brings the power of Artificial Intelligence to WordPress.
-Beautifully helps you reach your maximum potential audiences.
+Beautifully helps you reach your maximum potential audience.

 == Description ==